car loanis a necessity for many vehicle buyers, and if you have bad credit you may not be approved.

 - Fair: 650-699

 If you have a credit score of 550 or below, chances are high that you will require a cosigner for your car loan.

 What is a cosigner?

-While finance companies may differ slightly on their requirements for a cosigner, and it’s always recommended to check on all requirements before proceeding, for the most part getting a cosigner on your lease is simple if they can prove they are qualified for the loan.
+While finance companies may differ slightly on their requirements for a cosigner, for the most part, getting a cosigner on your lease or loan is simple if they can prove they are qualified for the loan.

 Select your cosigner with care, as they will be responsible for the loan should you default and this could impact close relationships.
 Do your research on the loan before you approach your potential cosigner and be sure you are both clear on your responsibilities.